THE GLORIOUS

 based their thinking on Hegel.

 use the Hegelian model to explain Christian history.
-Bauer argued
+Baur

 well expressed by Paul, was that salvation came by Grace through

 specific instructions.
-The law creeping in again: probably not
+The law is creeping in again: probably

 not Pauline.

-Any evidence for this?
-None at all.
-But The Bauer
+Was there any evidence for this?
+None at

 more conservative scholars have won back ground for the Pauline